thanhvd18/plot-cortical-thickness-matlab/readme.md

 ## DEMO
 - Change your cortical thickness data and brain parcellation
 - Run main.m
-- Result with random cortical thickness in :
+- Result with random cortical thickness in Schaefer atlas with 200 regions:
 ![](figures/example.png)